History of Italy: Southern question and Italian diaspora

-Liberal Italy (1861–1922)
+Liberal period (1861–1922)

-Italy became a nation-state belatedly on 17 March 1861, when most of the states of the peninsula were united under king Victor Emmanuel II of the House of Savoy, which ruled over Piedmont.
-The architects of Italian unification were Camillo Benso, Count of Cavour, the Chief Minister of Victor Emmanuel, and Giuseppe Garibaldi, a general and national hero.
+Italy became a nation-state on 17 March 1861, when most of the states of the peninsula were united under king Victor Emmanuel II.
+The architects of Italian unification were Camillo Benso, Count of Cavour, and Giuseppe Garibaldi.
 In 1866, Prussian Prime Minister Otto von Bismarck offered Victor Emmanuel II an alliance with the Kingdom of Prussia in the Austro-Prussian War.
 In exchange Prussia would allow Italy to annex Austrian-controlled Venice.
 King Emmanuel agreed to the alliance and the Third Italian War of Independence began.
 The victory against Austria allowed Italy to annex Venice.
-The one major obstacle to Italian unity remained Rome.

-In 1870, France started the Franco-Prussian War and brought home its soldiers in Rome, where they had kept the pope in power.
-Italy marched in to take over the Papal State.
+In 1870, France started the Franco-Prussian War and brought home its soldiers in Rome; Italy marched in to take over the Papal State.
 Italian unification was completed, and the capital was moved from Florence to Rome.

-In Northern Italy, industrialisation and modernisation began in the last part of the 19th century.
-The south, at the same time, was overpopulated, forcing millions of people to search for a better life abroad.
-It is estimated that around one million Italian people moved to other European countries such as France, Switzerland, Germany, Belgium and Luxembourg, and to the Americas.
+Some of the states that had been targeted for unification (terre irredente), Trentino-Alto Adige and Julian March, did not join the Kingdom of Italy until 1918 after Italy defeated Austria-Hungary in the First World War.
+For this reason, historians sometimes describe the unification period as reaching completion only with the Armistice of Villa Giusti on 4 November 1918.

 Parliamentary democracy developed considerably in the 19th century.
 The Sardinian Statuto Albertino of 1848, extended to the whole Kingdom of Italy in 1861, provided for basic freedoms, but the electoral laws excluded the non-propertied and uneducated classes from voting.

-Italy's political arena was sharply divided between broad camps of left and right which created frequent deadlock and attempts to preserve governments, which led to instances such as conservative Prime Minister Marco Minghetti enacting economic reforms to appease the opposition such as the nationalization of railways.
-In 1876, Minghetti lost power and was replaced by the Democrat Agostino Depretis, who began a period of political dominance in the 1880s, but continued attempts to appease the opposition to hold power.
+Italy's political arena was sharply divided between broad camps of left and right which created frequent deadlock and attempts to preserve governments.
+Marco Minghetti lost power in 1876 and was replaced by the Democrat Agostino Depretis, who began a period of political dominance in the 1880s, but continued attempts to appease the opposition to hold power.